Dutch government will send Patriot missiles to Turkey

 The system can simultaneously track 50 targets and shoot down five.
 It takes about 85 soldiers to work one battery plus logistical support.

-Patriot missiles have a maximum range of 20 km (12 miles) and defence experts said it would be a stretch for six Patriot batteries to defend Turkey's 560 mile (900 km) border with Syria.
+Patriot missiles have a maximum range of 20 km (12 miles) and defense experts said it would be a stretch for six Patriot batteries to defend Turkey's 560 mile border with Syria.

 But experts and military officials said Patriots were usually stationed at special points to protect strategically important targets like big cities, military installations or key infrastructure.